How To Make .45 Colt Black Powder Cartridges... Part 2 (A Simpler Method And Some Clarification)

 Frequently Asked Questions

-What are the essential components for reloading .45 Colt black powder cartridges?
+What are the key components needed to reload .45 Colt black powder cartridges?

-You'll need Starline brass cases, .452 diameter 250 grain round nose flat point hard cast lead bullets, black powder bullet lube, GOEX FFFg black powder, a powder flask, powder measure, .45 Colt reloading dies, and calipers.
-Don't forget large pistol magnum primers.
+You'll need Starline brass cases, HSM .452 diameter 250 grain RNFP hard cast lead bullets, black powder bullet lube (like Bore Butter or Uncle Mike's), GOEX FFFg black powder, a powder flask, powder measure, .45 Colt reloading dies, and CCI Magnum Large Pistol Primers No. 350.

-What is the recommended powder charge for .45 Colt black powder cartridges in this method?
+What is the recommended powder charge for .45 Colt black powder cartridges in this video?

-The video demonstrates using a 35-grain charge of GOEX FFFg black powder.
-It's crucial to fill the case completely to avoid any air space between the powder and the bullet for optimal performance.
+The video recommends a 35-grain charge of GOEX FFFg black powder.
+It's emphasized that the case should be filled completely to avoid any air space between the powder and the bullet for consistent ignition.

 What is the simpler method for seating bullets in .45 Colt black powder cartridges?

-The simpler method involves seating the lubricated bullet directly on top of the black powder charge without using any wadding, such as cork or felt.
-This method is shown to be effective for these cartridges.
+The simpler method involves seating the lubricated bullet directly on top of the powder charge without using any wadding (like cork, felt, or card).
+This method is shown to be effective with modern bullet designs.

 More Gunsmithing & DIY Videos You Might Like